Top 5 Michael B. Jordan Movies: The Best Films Featuring ‘People’s’ Sexiest Man Alive Of 2020

 5. ‘Just Mercy’

 Jordan took on the role of real-life defense attorney Bryan Stephenson in this biographical legal drama.
-Based on a memoir of the same name, Just Mercy tells the tale of Stephenson’s efforts to help wrongfully-convicted Walter McMillian successfully appeal his conviction in a racially charged case in Alabama.
-McMillian was sentenced to death after a judge overrode the trial jury’s recommended sentence of life in prison and his appeals were denied four times before the Alabama Criminal Court of Appeals ordered receive a new trial, at which he was eventually exonerated.
+Based on a memoir of the same name, Just Mercy tells the tale of Stephenson’s efforts to help wrongfully convicted Walter McMillian successfully appeal his conviction in a racially charged case in Alabama.
+McMillian was sentenced to death after a judge overrode the trial jury’s recommended sentence of life in prison.
+His appeals were denied four times before the Alabama Criminal Court of Appeals ordered a new trial, at which he was eventually exonerated.
 Jordan also served as producer for the film.

 For his part, Jordan was called “completely persuasive” and described as having “steel and energy.”
-The film itself was described as “staggeringly good” by critic Stephen A. Russell, who said Just Mercy’s lack of nominations at the 2019 Academy Awards added fuel to the #OscarsSoWhite hashtag criticizing Hollywood’s lack of diversity.
+The film itself was described as “staggeringly good” by critic Stephen A. Russell, who said Just Mercy receiving no nominations at the 2019 Academy Awards added fuel to the #OscarsSoWhite hashtag criticizing Hollywood’s lack of diversity.

 4. ‘Chronicle’

 One of the most successful films of the found-footage genre, Chronicle told the story of three high-school students who gained telekinetic powers after they discover a mysterious object underground.
-While they initially use their powers for fun and games, Andrew (Dane DeHaan), whose obsession with recording his life provides the pretext for the action being captured on film, soon turns his abilities toward darker aims.
+While they initially use their powers for fun and games, Andrew (Dane DeHaan), whose obsession with recording his life provides the pretext for the action being captured on film, soon turns his abilities to darker aims.
 Andrew’s actions lead to confrontations with his also-powered cousin Matt (Russell) and their compatriot Steve (Jordan).

 Chronicle was a surprise hit, both critically and at the box office.
 It was among Jordan’s first projects to transition to big-screen success in his adult career, after successful runs in various series and TV movies.
 Some critics described the film as successful in spite of itself, given criticism of the found-footage format.